Table of Contents

 A retrofit electric kit won’t look as pretty, but it will undoubtedly work out cheaper at sub-$1000 for a midrange battery/motor.
 You’ll also be able to fit it to a touring-specific bike which you may already have.
 More on retrofit kits below.

-Although none of these bikes are specifically designed for bicycle touring, they’re all of a high quality with decent components.
-To do a long tour with a heavy load, you may need to swap out the spokes and rims for something more heavy duty on any of these off-the-shelf bikes.
+Although none of these bikes is specifically designed for bicycle touring, they’re all of high quality with decent components.
+To do a long tour with a heavy load, you may need to swap out the spokes and rims for something more heavy-duty on any of these off-the-shelf bikes.

 Here’s a list to get you going: